 - The inside of the pumpkin may not be altered (no freezing or adding chemicals).

 - Pumpkins must free fall (no bungee cords).

 - Pumpkins must land within the designated drop zone.

 - Any entries that employ parachutes must be designed so that the parachute is dropped at the same time as the pumpkin or prior to the pumpkin, NOT after.
 Parachute size is a 4x4 ft. or smaller or 2 1/2 ft. radius.

 - Protective structure around the pumpkin must be designed with public safety in mind.
 Pumpkin enclosures that might splatter fragments or liquids toward the viewing audience will not be allowed.

 - Protective structure must be designed so that it does not cause damage to any University property.

-- PLEASE KEEP THE SAFETY OF PARTICIPANTS & OBSERVERS IN MIND AT ALL TIMES.
+PLEASE KEEP THE SAFETY OF PARTICIPANTS AND OBSERVERS IN MIND AT ALL TIMES.

-- All teams must be checked in together.
+- All teams for each school/organization must check in together.
 If you are part of a large group, designate one person (a teacher) to check in the entire group.

 - To keep the drop line moving efficiently, someone from the team must remain with the pumpkin at all times.

 - No more than two (2) members from any participating team will be allowed to carry their team’s pumpkin to the roof of the building for the drop.